 For the liquid portion, I used almond milk, because our family loves almond milk and we use it for everything unless we are using heavy cream for a specific recipe, but you can use buttermilk or any milk of choice in place if you prefer.
 Eggnog would also be very good in this loaf, if you want to add a little extra holiday cheer to your loaf.

 I also used avocado oil, but you can use any oil of choice, depending what your favorite is, or you can use melted butter for a more buttery flavor.
 I know canola would be really good, and I love using olive oil!

-This lovely loaf is perfect for the holidays, gifting, snacking and especially when you have cranberries you want to use and looking for a recipe that lights up your life!
+This lovely Cranberry Orange Quick Bread is perfect for the holidays, gifting, snacking and especially when you have cranberries you want to use and looking for a recipe that lights up your life!